tianjialiu/SMOKE-Policy-Tool/README.md

 *Select a population-weighted receptor: Indonesia, Singapore, or Malaysia.* A receptor is a location of interest that may be sensitive to pollutants upwind.
 In this case, the tool estimates and projects the public health impacts in Indonesia, Singapore, or Malaysia based on its respective sensitivity to upwind smoke from fires in Indonesia.

 ### Step 4.
 (Optional) Build a custom scenario by blocking fire emissions in select regions
 In custom scenarios, fire activity can be blocked in a combination of concessions (Oil Palm, Timber, Logging), other regions/ conservation areas (Peatlands, Conservation Areas, and BRG Sites), and Indonesia provinces.
 Badan Restorasi Gambu (BRG) sites were recently established following the 2015 severe haze event to restore the hydrology of damaged peatlands in Sumatra, Kalimantan, and Papua over a five-year period (https://brg.go.id).
 Indonesia provinces must be selected by IDs; as an example, to select Aceh and Riau, write in the widget: 0,24.
 The default option for Indonesian provinces is 'Block all fires', but another option available is 'Target conservation efforts'.
-In the 'Target conservation efforts' mode, if a concession is selected with a province, fire emissions are only reduced for that concession and province.
+In the 'Target conservation efforts' mode, if a concession is selected with a province, fire emissions are only reduced in areas co-located with that concession within that province.

 ### Indonesia Provinces by IDs
 | ID | Sumatera | ID | Kalimantan | ID | Rest of Indonesia |